Chiral knot: Background

 The simplest chiral knot is the trefoil knot, which was shown to be chiral by Max Dehn.
 All nontrivial torus knots are chiral.
 The Alexander polynomial cannot distinguish a knot from its mirror image, but the Jones polynomial can in some cases; if V_{k}(q) ≠ V_{k}(q^{−1}), then the knot is chiral, however the converse is not true.
 The HOMFLY polynomial is even better at detecting chirality, but there is no known polynomial knot invariant that can fully detect chirality.

 Invertible knot

 A chiral knot that can be smoothly deformed to itself with the opposite orientation is classified as a invertible knot.
 Examples include the trefoil knot.

 Fully chiral knot

 If a knot is not equivalent to its inverse or its mirror image, it is a fully chiral knot, for example the 9 32 knot.

-Amphicheiral knot
+Amphichiral knot

-The figure-eight knot is the simplest amphicheiral knot.
+The figure-eight knot is the simplest amphichiral knot.

-An amphicheiral knot is one which has an orientation-reversing self-homeomorphism of the 3-sphere, α, fixing the knot set-wise.
+An amphichiral knot is one which has an orientation-reversing self-homeomorphism of the 3-sphere, α, fixing the knot set-wise.

-All amphicheiral alternating knots have even crossing number.
-The first amphicheiral knot with odd crossing number is a 15-crossing knot discovered by Hoste et al.
+All amphichiral alternating knots have even crossing number.
+The first amphichiral knot with odd crossing number is a 15-crossing knot discovered by Hoste et al.

-Fully amphicheiral
+Fully amphichiral

-If a knot is isotopic to both its reverse and its mirror image, it is fully amphicheiral.
+If a knot is isotopic to both its reverse and its mirror image, it is fully amphichiral.
 The simplest knot with this property is the figure-eight knot.